mids-w203/syllabus/index.md

-This is the quick access page for content that you're likely to use the most.
+Welcome to the quick access page for content that you're likely to use the most in **w203: Statistics for Data Science** at the *UC Berkeley School of Information*.

 A full syllabus is available at [this link](./syllabus.md).

 {% include_relative schedule.md %}